 Anyway, North Ronaldsay Lighthouse, the new one, was first lit in 1854 and received its double white paint band in 1889, in order for it to be identified more easily by day.

 The silhouetted old lighthouse picture shows the scaffolding rather too well, as this historic structure was undergoing restoration on our visit.

 Unless I photographed a very large stone spaghetti storage jar in error.

 Inevitably there is also a sheep in the pic because I didn’t have the heart to crop it out.
 Don’t these sheep just get everywhere?

 Crues, planticruives – protection for the greens

-Plantie-cruives, or crues, pictured above, with Fair Isle in between on the horizon, faintly.
-And everywhere, the sheep.
-Wait a minute, a chance to reduce the population.
-North Ronaldsay Mutton Pie is on the menu at the cafe below the lighthouse.
+Wait a minute, just spotted a chance to reduce the population of these ubiquitous sheep.
+North Ronaldsay Mutton Pie is on the menu at the café below the lighthouse.